Multi-factor authentication: Possession

 Possession factors ("something only the user has") have been used for authentication for centuries, in the form of a key to a lock.
 The basic principle is that the key embodies a secret that is shared between the lock and the key, and the same principle underlies possession factor authentication in computer systems.
 A security token is an example of a possession factor.

 Disconnected tokens have no connections to the client computer.
 They typically use a built-in screen to display the generated authentication data, which is manually typed in by the user.
-This type of token mostly uses a OTP that can only be used for that specific session.
+This type of token mostly uses a one-time password that can only be used for that specific session.